-Right in the middle of the Madách complex lies Telep, a very cosy café in the new trendy afternoon-nightlife corridor connecting Deák ter to Gozsdu udvar (see the article on Gozsdu udvar) and the Jewish quarter.
+Right in the middle of the Madách complex lies Telep, a very cosy café in the new trendy afternoon-nightlife corridor connecting Deák ter to Gozsdu udvar and the Jewish quarter.

 You can’t miss it: it’s this place almost entirely covered by stickers (work in progress!), displaying a passion for longboards and that also has a couple of chairs outside to enjoy the lovely days.

-Every time I got back to Telep I realize how much I missed out!
+Every time I go back to Telep I realize how much I missed out!

 The thing about Telep is that you truly feel at home here, it’s the perfect place to work on your stuff during the day when you are like me – on the move permanently.